-CONSIDER RESOLUTION NO. 21-010 DECLARING PURSUANT TO GOVERNMENT CODE SECTION 54221 THAT REAL PROPERTY OWNED BY THE CITY OF CARSON, LOCATED AT 2403 E. 223RD STREET (APN: 7315-012-900, 7315-012-804) IS NON-EXEMPT SURPLUS LAND AND NOT NECESSARY FOR THE CITY'S USE; TAKING RELATED ACTIONS; AND AUTHORIZING STAFF TO PROCEED TO DISPOSE OF THE PROPERTY PURSUANT TO THE SURPLUS LAND ACT (CITY COUNCIL) I. SUMMARY This item was continued from the February 2, 2021 City Council meeting.
-The City currently owns an undeveloped property located at 2403 E. 223rd Street in the City of Carson (APN: 7315-012-900 and 7315-012-804) ("Property"), as visually depicted under the Vicinity Map (Exhibit No. 1).
+CONSIDER RESOLUTION NO. 21-010 DECLARING PURSUANT TO GOVERNMENT CODE SECTION 54221 THAT REAL PROPERTY OWNED BY THE CITY LOCATED AT 2403 E. 223RD STREET (APN: 7315-012-900, 7315-012-804) IS NON-EXEMPT SURPLUS LAND AND NOT NECESSARY FOR THE CITY'S USE, TAKING RELATED ACTIONS, AND AUTHORIZING STAFF TO PROCEED TO DISPOSE OF THE PROPERTY PURSUANT TO THE SURPLUS LAND ACT (CITY COUNCIL) I. SUMMARY The City currently owns an undeveloped property located at 2403 E. 223rd Street in the City of Carson (APN: 7315-012-900 and 7315-012-804) ("Property"), as visually depicted under the Vicinity Map (Exhibit No. 1).
 The Property is composed of vacant parcels, totaling 4.16 acres or a net 3.15 acres (137,285 sq. ft. after easements).
 The Property is located south of Interstate 405 (I-405), west of the Alameda Corridor (rail corridor), and north of East 223rd Street.
-The City was in litigation with the previous buyer for defaulting on the Purchase and Sale Agreement (PSA) but has since settled the matter.
-The first step to dispose the Property pursuant to recently-enacted Surplus Land Act (AB 1486) ("Act") is to declare the Property as surplus land and whether it is exempt or non-exempt.
+The City was in litigation with the previous buyer for defaulting on the Purchase and Sales Agreement (PSA) and has since settled the matter.
+The first step to dispose the Property pursuant to recently enacted Surplus Land Act (AB 1486) ("Act") is to declare the Property as surplus land and whether it is exempt or nonexempt.
 Staff is recommending the adoption of Resolution No. 21-010 to declare the Property as non-exempt surplus land and proceed with the disposition process under the Act.
 II.
 RECOMMENDATION TAKE the following action: